rcwowo/website/src/content/projects/wave-link-key-wrapper/index.md

 ---
 name: 'Wave Link Key Wrapper'
-description: "A project that hooks into Elgato's Wave Link software to make audio control easier and more visual, also includes some documentation."
+description: "An archived project that hooks into Elgato's Wave Link software to make audio control easier and more visual, also includes some documentation."
 image: './icon.webp'
 link: 'https://github.com/theltwilson/wave-link-key-wrapper'
 license: 'MIT License'